 Hadassah Medical Organization (HMO): HMO is providing medical equipment to the Ukraine health system.
-It has also provided training and medical delegations to the Medical University of Lublin in dealing with mass casualties and trauma and providing medical services to refugees in humanitarian aid centers.
+It has also provided training and medical delegations to the Medical University of Lublin in dealing with mass casualties and trauma.

 Hebrew Immigrant Aid Society (HIAS): HIAS is working through its partner organization in Ukraine, Right to Protect with a focus on serving the most vulnerable Ukrainian refugees, especially women, girls, the elderly and families.
 It is providing training and technical support; and cash assistance for accommodation, transportation and the purchase of basic needs.